At a glance: Enable attribution measurement and send postbacks to partners by connecting AppsFlyer to your integrated partners.

 |Data was never successfully pulled||If this status persists for a further hour contact AppsFlyer support.|

-- Enable the partner to perform various actions and to access your data according to the available permissions.
+- Enable the partner to perform various actions and access your data according to the available permissions.

 - You don't have to have attribution integration enabled with a partner to grant them permissions.